Book a demo

 First, remember to make it clear who’s responsible for the project.
 There should be one person or group of people at the top who can field questions, direct strategy, and be the go-to champions for your new system.

-When you’re implementing the CRM, try to start with a small pilot group to test the system before rolling it out to other users.
+When you’re implementing the Recruitment CRM system, try to start with a small pilot group to test the system before rolling it out to other users.
 Be sure to provide training and support for your users as they transition to the new platform.

 Last one: Double- and triple-check your plan for data migration and backup.
 How you will migrate your data from your old system to the new one is the most important part of getting to a new system, and we can’t stress enough that protecting your data is key.